liferay/lexicon-site/src/pages/docs/patterns/Table/table.md

 A table view is useful for comparing entries among them that need exhaustive comparison.
 Tables are very heavy in text display, if you need to display images we recommend you to take a look at lists and cards.

 A table entry or row don't allow you to display 2 different data types in one same column.
-The reason behing this decision are comparison and sorting problems.
+The reason behind this decision are comparison and sorting problems.

 When a table is used together with management bar, the table entries must include the checkbox, as the selection and actions are reflected in the management bar.